-In 1964, the grant application was filed with the Foreign-Trade Zones Board of the U.S. Department of Commerce.
+In 1964, Hawaii’s grant application was filed with the Foreign-Trade Zone Board of the U.S. Department of Commerce.
 Approval of the grant was received on February 15, 1965 by FTZ Board Order No. 65.
-Pier 39, Honolulu Harbor, was selected as Hawaii’s first FTZ site and leased from the U.S. Army.
-Foreign-Trade Zone No. 9 was activated on June 15, 1966 with Homer A. Maxey, Jr. as FTZ#9’s first Administrator.

 On June 15, 1966, Foreign-Trade Zone No. 9 was activated at an office at Pier 39, Honolulu Harbor with Homer A. Maxey, Jr. as its first Administrator.
 The program expanded to the Pier 39 warehouse and yard on January 29, 1968.